The shape distribution of superclusters in SDSS DR 12: SDSS DR12 main galaxy sample and constructing the luminosity density field

 \subsection{Galaxy data}

-Galaxy superclusters in this study are based on the main contiguous area sample from the data release 12 (DR12) of the Sloan Digital Sky Survey (SDSS), the so-called Legacy Survey \citep{Eisenstein:2011sdss,Alam:2015dr12}.
+Galaxy superclusters in this study are based on the main contiguous area sample from SDSS DR12, the so-called Legacy Survey \citep{Eisenstein:2011sdss,Alam:2015dr12}.
 Galaxy data in the more recent SDSS data release 16 is virtually unchanged compared to the DR12 in the Legacy Survey area \citep{Ahumada:2020dr16}.
 Specifically, we use the value added catalogue of galaxies, groups and clusters by \citet{Tempel:2017gr}.
 The galaxy sample is volume-limited and consists of $584\,449$ galaxies with spectroscopic redshifts up to $z=0.2$ and brighter than the Petrosian $r$-band magnitude 17.77.
 The catalogue also contains $88\,662$ galaxy groups with a minimum of two members, assembled using a modified friend-of-friend (FoF) method with a variable linking length.
 Details about compiling the galaxy sample are given in \citet{Tempel:2014gr} and \citet{Tempel:2017gr}.